mikanmi/runnable-platform/README.md

 ## Environment

-cmd4_adrsir is running but not limited with the followings.
+HomeRemote is running but not limited with the followings.

 - Python 3.7.3
-- Homebridges-cmd4 3.10.1
+- Homebridge-Cmd4 3.10.1
 - Homebridge 1.3.4